substack/midic/readme.md

 # midic

-command to read midi data
+command to read midi data from a device

 # usage